rbisdorff/Digraph3/docSphinx/tutorial.rst

                           'order', 'runTimes', 'nbrThreads', 'relation',
                           'gamma', 'notGamma']

-On a classic single threaded intel7 equipped PC, with four single threaded cores, the :py:class:`cIntegerOutrankingDigraphs.IntegerBipolarOutrankingDigraph` constructor takes about four seconds for computing a **million** pairwise outranking characteristic values.
+On a classic intel-i7 equipped PC with four single threaded cores, the :py:class:`cIntegerOutrankingDigraphs.IntegerBipolarOutrankingDigraph` constructor takes about four seconds for computing a **million** pairwise outranking characteristic values.
 In a similar setting, the standard :py:class:`outrankingDigraphs.BipolarOutrankingDigraph` class constructor operates more than two times slower.

     >>> from outrankingDigraphs import BipolarOutrankingDigraph
     >>> g1 = BipolarOutrankingDigraph(t1,Threading=True,nbrCores=4)